 Adventure and Outdoor Activities

-- Summer Thrills: Sign up for a guided canyoning trip, rent a mountain bike, or tackle a trail run through lush forests.
+- Summer Grit: Sign up for a canyoning trip in freezing water, rent a mountain bike for root-heavy trails, or tackle a steep ascent through the humid tree line.

 Top 8 Things To Do in Hakuba, Japan For Visitors